sahil-dhawan-asr/techup-assignment/README.md

 -   **Email:** `admin@techuplabs.com`
 -   **Password:** `12345678`

-## License
+## Contact

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to contact us if you need any clarifications or further assistance.
+Feel free to contact if you need any clarifications or further assistance.

 ---